You'll want to fill it up, when you learn about our world famous Colosseum Underground Tour!

 This iconic Duomo is Florence's most recognized landmark.
-Florence's cathedral towers over the city and is topped by a magnificent Renaissance dome designed by Filippo Brunelleschi.
-From outside the Duomo cathedral, learn about the amazing piece of architecture, and the famed bronze Baptistry Doors located just a few feet away.
+Florence's cathedral towers over the city, the cathedral is topped by a magnificent Renaissance dome designed by Filippo Brunelleschi.
+From outside the Duomo cathedral, learn about the amazing piece of architecture, and get a look at the famed bronze Baptistry Doors.

 Filled with statues, fountains and beautiful architecture, Piazza della Signoria is the historical and emotional heart of Florence.
 The most prominent feature of the piazza is Florence’s town hall, the Palazzo Vecchio.
 Note the Loggia dei lanzi, the beautiful exterior corridors of the Uffizi Museum, as walk by and learn about the the Medici Family’s impact on the history of Florence.